 My book, https://t.co/eWJmK7YtyQ, shows how Trump/GOP policies that claim to make white America “great again” end up making the lives of working-class white supporters harder, sicker and shorter—and in the end, threaten everyone’s well-being.— Jonathan M. Metzl (@JonathanMetzl) April 6, 2019

-This week, a group of white nationalists stormed a bookstore in D.C., protesting psychiatrist Dr. Jonathan Metzl’s reading and launch of his new book, Dying of Whiteness: How the Politics of Racial Resentment is Killing America’s Heartland.
-In his book, Metzl writes that white, working-class Americans in the South and Midwest are supporting policies that hurt the health of all Americans—including themselves.
+When psychiatrist Dr. Jonathan Metzl launched his book, Dying of Whiteness: How the Politics of Racial Resentment is Killing America’s Heartland, a group of white nationalists stormed his reading in a D.C. bookstore.
+In the book, Metzl writes that white, working-class Americans in the South and Midwest are supporting policies that hurt the health of all Americans—including themselves.
 For the first time in a century, white men are seeing their life expectancy shortened by three years, he said in a NowThis interview.
-The difference is that, in 1918, there was a World War and flu pandemic.

 Today, life expectancy is shortened by funding cuts to healthcare programs that help treat addiction, mental health, and chronic illnesses.
 Bans on federally funded gun research and, of course, lack of gun control have led to astronomical numbers of suicides, homicides, and accidental shootings.
 While the health of all Americans suffers when these damaging policies are put in place, Metzl points out that working-class conservatives are choosing the very leaders and policies that are killing them.